Kinark/Materialize-stepper/README.md

 $('.steper').destroyFeedback();
 ```

-And if for some reason you want to activate the feedback screen, just call:
+And if for some reason you want to activate the feedback screen on the active step, just call:

 ```html
 $('.steper').activateFeedback();
 ```

-It's also useful if you don't want the form to submit in the end.
+It's also useful if you don't want to submit the form in the end.

 ###Custom Events